nitin12384/RectSimulator/README.md

 	2D physics simulation of two rectangles in closed box

+# Current Progress

+1.Proper Drawing and Initialisation of rectangle ✅ 2.Animation of rectangle✅
+3.Physics Update of Coords according to velocity and acceleration✅ 4.Collision Handling With the walls

+# Language Used

+1. Plain C++ with console graphics using graphics.h

 # Setting Up the environment and execution
 (Instructions for Windows operating system only, Tested on Windows 10 ) <br>